Fleckism/SecurityPlus/SecurityPlus/07 C Authentication Technologies.md

 -   When a device is connecting to a network via a switch and network policies require the user to be authenticated before the device is allowed to communicate.
 -   When the user is connecting to the network over a public network via a virtual private network ([[VPN]]).

 In these scenarios, the Extensible Authentication Protocol ([[EAP]]) provides a framework for deploying multiple types of authentication protocols and technologies.
 EAP allows lots of different authentication methods, but many of them use a digital certificate on the server and/or client machines.
-This allows the machines to establish a trust relationship and create a secure tunnel to transmit the user credential or to perform smart-card authentication without a user password.
+This allows the machines to establish a trust relationship and create a [[secure tunnel]] to transmit the user credential or to perform smart-card authentication without a user password.

-Where EAP provides the authentication mechanisms, the IEEE 802.1X Port-based Network Access Control (NAC) protocol provides the means of using an EAP method when a device connects to an Ethernet switch port, wireless access point (with enterprise authentication configured), or VPN gateway.
+Where EAP provides the authentication mechanisms, the IEEE 802.1X Port-based Network Access Control ([[NAC]]) protocol provides the means of using an EAP method when a device connects to an Ethernet switch port, wireless access point (with enterprise authentication configured), or VPN gateway.
 802.1X uses authentication, authorization, and accounting (AAA) architecture #A_D:

 -   Supplicant—the device requesting access, such as a user's PC or laptop.
 -   Network access server ([[NAS]])—edge network appliances, such as switches, access points, and VPN gateways.
 These are also referred to as _RADIUS clients_ or authenticators.
 -   AAA server—the authentication server, positioned within the local network.

 With AAA, the NAS devices do not have to store any authentication credentials.
-They forward this data between the AAA server and the supplicant. ==There are two main types of AAA server: RADIUS and TACACS+.==
+They forward this data between the AAA server and the supplicant. ==There are two main types of AAA server: RADIUS and [[TACACS+]].==
 # REMOTE AUTHENTICATION DIAL-IN USER SERVICE

 The Remote Authentication Dial-in User Service ([[RADIUS]]) standard is published as an Internet standard.
 There are several RADIUS server and client products.

 The Network Access Server ([[NAS]])/Network Access Point ([[NAP]]) device (RADIUS client) is configured with the IP address of the RADIUS server and with a shared secret.
-This allows the client to authenticate to the server. **Remember that the client is the access device ([[switch, access point, or VPN gateway]]), not the user's PC or laptop.** A generic RADIUS authentication workflow proceed as follows:
+This allows the client to authenticate to the server. **Remember that the client is the access device (switch, access point, or VPN gateway), not the user's PC or laptop.** A generic RADIUS authentication workflow proceed as follows:

 1. The user's device (the supplicant) makes a connection to the NAS appliance, such as an access point, switch, or remote access server.